apoelstra/SSS32/intro.md

 * Recursively split shares, so that they may themselves be spread across multiple parties

-entirely without the use of electronic computers.
+using only pencil and paper (and brass fasteners).
 In this way, coins which do not need to be spent may have their secure storage refreshed or reorganized an arbitrary number of times, without the uncertainty and risk associated with electronic computers ever entering the picture.